gjohann7/covid_info/docs/index.md

 ### Logic Aspect

 The second section is responsible for the app business role.
-This can be defined as the core section because it affects the UI and the database, as well as it is responsible to effectively connect to the COVID-19 API.
+This one can be defined as the core section because it affects the UI and the database, as well as it is responsible for effectively connect to the COVID-19 API.

 >The API used can be found [here](https://covid19api.com/), and its documentation, [here](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest).